ACI Border Gateways

 VXLAN QoS Policy

-You can use custom VXLAN QoS policies to define how traffic coming from the ACI BGWs is prioritized within the ACI fabric.
-You can also use these policies to re-mark the traffic when it leaves the ACI fabric via the ACI BGW.
+You can use custom VXLAN QoS policies to define how traffic coming from the VXLAN EVPN domain is prioritized within the ACI fabric.
+You can also use these policies to re-mark the traffic destined to the VXLAN EVPN domain when it leaves the ACI fabric via the ACI border gateway.
 The custom QoS policy is divided into an ingress QoS policy and an egress QoS policy.

-• Ingress rules: As part of the ingress VXLAN policy, you can define how the traffic is treated inside the fabric (queuing priority).
-You can match on the inner dscp range and define the cos and dscp values that should be set in the inner header.
+• Ingress rules: As part of the ingress VXLAN policy, you can define how the traffic that originated from the VXLAN EVPN domain and received on the ACI border gateways are treated inside the fabric (queuing priority).
+You can match the inner DSCP value of incoming VXLAN traffic originated from the remote VXLAN EVPN domain and consequently set the QoS priority and also set the inner CoS and DSCP values for that traffic inside the ACI fabric.

 VRF in Enforced Mode

-Starting with Cisco APIC 6.1(2), the VRFs can be configured in an enforced mode.
+Starting with Cisco ACI release 6.1(2), the VRFs can be configured in enforced mode.
 The endpoints and prefixes that are advertised from the remote VXLAN EVPN fabrics can be classified into endpoint groups that are represented through Endpoint Security Group objects (ESG).
 To enable communication between endpoints that belong to different ESGs, you need to setup policies represented through contracts.

-The following sections discuss the various building blocs that are required to configure a VRF in enforced mode.
+The following sections discuss the various building blocks that are required to configure a VRF in enforced mode.

 Endpoint Security Groups